Citizenship & Naturalization Attorney in Dallas, TX

 To be eligible, you must:

-• Be a Green Card holder (lawful permanent resident) of at least five years; the period is only three years if you are married to a US citizen.
+- Be a Green Card holder (lawful permanent resident) for at least five years; the period is only three years if you are married to a U.S. citizen.

 The Naturalization Process